testing-library/dom-testing-library/other/MAINTAINING.md

 As a maintainer, you're fine to make your branches on the main repo or on your own fork.
 Either way is fine.

-When we receive a pull request, a github action is kicked off automatically (see the `.github/workflows/validate.yml` for what runs in the action).
-We avoid merging anything that breaks the github action.
+When we receive a pull request, a GitHub Action is kicked off automatically (see the `.github/workflows/validate.yml` for what runs in the Action).
+We avoid merging anything that breaks the GitHub Action.

 Please review PRs and focus on the code rather than the individual.
 You never know when this is someone's first ever PR and we want their experience to be as